-Regarding 25 Talbot Lane Site Plan Review / Approval for a fulfillment center on (4) parcels consisting of approximately ~33 acres containing old-growth forest, wetlands and watercourses containing wildlife and wildlife habitat.
+Regarding 25 Talbot Lane Site Plan Review / Approval for a fulfillment center on (4) parcels consisting of approximately ~33 acres containing old-growth forest, and wetlands.

 We are very concerned about the effect this may have on the local Bald Eagle population, that inhabits the area and may rely on it for wintering or foraging activities.
 As you can see from the Affidavits, corroborated by photographic and video evidence from multiple sources, there is significant, recurrent, and predictable, Bald Eagle activity in the immediate vicinity of the applicants proposed development area.
 All photos and video have been provided to each member of the Commission on a compact disc (CD) and/or USB Drive.